kanehekili/VideoCut/README.md

 * Changed remux5:.
 Exact PTS/DTS calculation for video.
 Rewrote transcoding.
 Supports multi threading.
 * Allows mkv/VC1 codec, audio sync not good on source that has no PTS when decoding/muxing

+15.08.2019
+* refined remux5 - exact cut now possible on most codecs.
+* no transcoding/remuxing with remux5 on mkv -> use ffmpeg switch